gearman/gearman.github.io/protocol/index.md

     always take precedence, and jobs submitted with the normal versions take precedence over the LOW versions.

+    The unique ID can be used by the server to reduce queue length.
+If a job with the same Unique ID has already been submitted, the server may attach this request to the already existing job.
+This includes jobs already in progress, in which case non-background jobs will be sent the same result as background jobs.
+This is known commonly as "coalescing".

     Arguments:
     - NULL byte terminated function name.
     - NULL byte terminated unique ID.
+    - Opaque data that is given to the function as an argument.

+SUBMIT_REDUCE_JOB, SUBMIT_REDUCE_JOB_BACKGROUND

+    Works like the other SUBMIT_JOB commands, but adds a reducer argument.

+    Arguments:
+    - NULL byte terminated function name.
+    - NULL byte terminated unique ID.
+    - NULL byte terminated reducer.
     - Opaque data that is given to the function as an argument.

 SUBMIT_JOB_SCHED